Hunt-class minesweeper (1916): Ships

-Aberdare group

-One hundred and twenty-nine ships were ordered to this Admiralty design between 1916 and November 1918, of which thirty-four were cancelled (among these, two - Battle and Bloxham - had been launched).
-Two more were projected to be ordered from Fleming & Ferguson, but these two were never actually ordered:
+The first group of twenty ships were ordered in 1916 and were part of the Belvoir group.
+One hundred and twenty-nine further ships were ordered to this Admiralty design between 1916 and November 1918 as the Aberdare group.
+Six of this group were completed as survey ships, while thirty-four of them were cancelled at the end of World War I. Among the cancelled ships, Battle and Bloxham had already been launched.
+Two more were projected to be ordered from Fleming & Ferguson, but these two were never actually ordered.